Greek fire: General characteristics

 siphōn projecting it, and the special training of the siphōnarioi who used it.
 Knowledge of the whole system was highly compartmentalised, with operators and technicians aware of the secrets of only one component, ensuring that no enemy could gain knowledge of it in its entirety.
 This accounts for the fact that when the Bulgarians took Mesembria and Debeltos in 814, they captured 36 siphōns and even quantities of the substance itself, but were unable to make any use of them.

 The information available on Greek fire is indirect, based on references in the Byzantine military manuals and secondary historical sources such as Anna Komnene and Western European chroniclers, which are often inaccurate.
-In her Alexiad, Anna Komnene provides a description of an incendiary weapon, which was used by the Byzantine garrison of Dyrrhachium in 1108 against the Normans.
+In her Alexiad, Anna Komnene describes an incendiary weapon used by the Byzantine garrison of Dyrrhachium in 1108 against the Normans.
 It is often regarded as an at least partial "recipe" for Greek fire:

 This fire is made by the following arts: From the pine and certain such evergreen trees, inflammable resin is collected.
 This is rubbed with sulfur and put into tubes of reed, and is blown by men using it with violent and continuous breath.
 Then in this manner it meets the fire on the tip and catches light and falls like a fiery whirlwind on the faces of the enemies.

 At the same time, the reports by Western chroniclers of the famed ignis graecus are largely unreliable, since they apply the name to all incendiary substances.

 In attempting to reconstruct the Greek fire system, the evidence from the contemporary literary references provides the following characteristics: